-- Litigation: Defended wild horses from massive loss of water in the Antelope Complex due to mine expansion.
+- Litigation: Defended wild horses from massive loss of water in the Antelope Complex due to mine expansion (Joined environmental coalition).
 Outcome, successful.

 - Litigation: Defended wild horses from massive oil and gas sale leases. in HMAs.
 Outcome: parcels withdrawn.

 - Litigation: Defending wild horses from experimental spaying in Utah.
 Status: spay plan abandoned by BLM, legal action still active against decision process.

-- Legal: Requested all proposed plans to spay wild horses undergo a NEPA review.
-Status: review pending.
+- Legal: Requested all proposed plans for spay wild horses undergo a NEPA review.
+Status: Spay plan cancelled.

-Litigation: Defending wild horses in the Silver King/Eagle/Choke Cherry complex from massive livestock grazing scheme.
-Partnered with WildLands Defense.
-Status: pending.
+- Litigation: Defending wild horses in the Silver King/Eagle/Choke Cherry complex from massive livestock grazing scheme.
+Partnered with WildLands Defense (IBLA).
+Status: active

 Will update as time allows.